 Bocarra means a very big and open mouth or maw.
-In Bocarra we will explore the mechanics of the moving body as a sounding instrument, departing from female polyphonic singing repertoire about violence, feelings of bitterness and foreignness from the Iberian Peninsula.
-Understanding many of these songs as traditions of non-conformity and as veiled and unresolved resistance against heteronormative roles, we will work with the possible embodiments evoked and the particular vocalic qualities of these musical forms.
-We will explore movement vocabulary that deals with the continuum and the borders between care and violence within physical closeness.
+In Bocarra we depart from female singing repertoire from northern Portugal and Galicia about violence, feelings of bitterness and foreignness.
+Understanding many of these songs as traditions of non-conformity and as veiled and unresolved resistance against heteronormative roles, we work with movement vocabulary that deals with the continuum between care and violence within physical closeness and the particular vocalic qualities of these musical forms.
 Bodies are placed discursively and performatively in the voice, and are shaped and transformed by the voices that produce them.
-We want to work beyond binary and exclusive categories of vocal registers and range.
+In collaboration with sound artists Inês Tartaruga Água and Francisco Antão we propose an understanding of musical objects/instruments as organic beings that function as extensions of the inner organs, the breath and the physical body, and which are activated through movement and gestures.
+Together with performers Luisa Alfonso and Alexandre Achour we work choreographically with ways to sing through and with bodies in space, beyond binary and exclusive categories of vocal registers and range.

 Choreography, Artistic Direction Luísa Saraiva

 Performance by and with Luisa Alfonso, Alexandre Achour, Luísa Saraiva

 Martial Arts Training Zeina Hanna, Manuel Pérez Bouza

 Production Management Övgü Özen/Apricot Productions (DE), Mariana Costa/Associação Calote Esférica (PT)